bluenviron/mediamtx/README.md

 <br>

 _MediaMTX_ (formerly _rtsp-simple-server_) is a ready-to-use and zero-dependency real-time media server and media proxy that allows users to publish, read and proxy live video and audio streams.
-It has been conceived as a "media broker", a message broker that routes media streams.
+It has been conceived as a "media broker", a message broker-like software that routes media streams.

 Live streams can be published to the server with: